sunojshajahan/sunojshajahan.github.io/people.md

     <div>
         <strong>Jusjeev Bhurjee </strong><br>
         Senior, Computer Science  <br>
-        Jusjeev is from Punjab, India.
-He has spent most of his time outside of India, pursuing his schooling in Argentina, and South Africa.
-He is involved in robotics project and has been developing an autonomous navigation algorithm for the Amiga platform. <br>
+        Jusjeev is from New Delhi, India.
+He has spent most of his time outside of India, pursuing his schooling in Argentina.
+He is involved in the robotics project and has been developing an autonomous navigation algorithm for the Amiga Platform. <br>
         <a href="mailto:bhurjee2@illinois.edu">bhurjee2@illinois.edu</a> | <a href="https://www.linkedin.com/in/jusjeevsingh/" style="margin-left: 10px;"><i class="fab fa-linkedin"></i></a>
     </div>
 </div>